-GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Diversity and Equal Diversity and Equal Opportunity 3-1 Process to determine material topics Materiality GRI 3: Material Topics 2021 3-2 List of material topics Materiality 3-3 Management of material topics Empowering Inclusive & Diverse Teams GRI 405: Diversity and Equal Opportunity 2016 405-1 Diversity of governance bodies and employees Data Tables (IDE) 2024 Proxy Statement p.
-4-11 Non-Discrimination 1 3-1 Process to determine material topics Materiality GRI 3: Material Topics 2021 3-2 List of material topics Materiality 3-3 Management of material topics Empowering Inclusive & Diverse Teams 2024 Proxy Statement p.
-38 GRI 406: Non- Discrimination 2016 406-1 Incidents of discrimination and corrective actions taken Omission: information unavailable.
+GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Diversity and Equal Opportunity 3-1 Process to determine material topics Materiality Assessment GRI 3: Material Topics 2021 3-2 List of material topics Materiality Assessment 3-3 Management of material topics Empowering Inclusive Teams GRI 405: Diversity and Equal Opportunity 2016 405-1 Diversity of governance bodies and employees Data Tables 2025 Proxy Statement p.
+4-11 Non-Discrimination 3-1 Process to determine material topics Materiality Assessment GRI 3: Material Topics 2021 3-2 List of material topics Materiality Assessment 3-3 Management of material topics Empowering Inclusive Teams 2025 Proxy Statement p.
+36 GRI 406: Non- Discrimination 2016 406-1 Incidents of discrimination and corrective actions taken Omission: information unavailable.
 This data is maintained by the operating companies and extends beyond our topic boundary.

-GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Forced or Compuls ory Labor 3-1 Process to determine material topics Materiality 3-2 List of material topics Materiality Supplier Diversity & Engagement 3-3 Management of material topics We assigned a Senior Director in our Supply Chain team to govern our responsible sourcing policies and make changes to our Supplier Code, Supplier Audit Program, and Supplier Assessment as needed.
-GRI 3: Material Topics 2021 Through these programs, we identify opportunities for improvement and deploy actions, which include: • briefings with C-Suite executives, senior Operations and Procurement leaders e-learning modules to inform employees on updates and changes to these policies and relevant procedures Using information provided via third-party service providers and industry groups, we benchmark against peers to ensure our management approach and programs utilize best practices available.
-These results, which include these standards, our relative performance, and plans for continuous improvement, are reported up to senior leaders within the organization and the Board semi-annually.
-CDI 400 Foread 409-1 Operations and suppliers at significant risk for incidents of forced or compulsory labor We continued our supplier audit cycle in 2023, leveraging the changes implemented during the previous cycles to continue our focus on the environmental, health, and safety aspects as well as fighting the risk of forced labor in our supply base.
-GRI 409: Forced or Compulsory Labor Over 200 direct material suppliers were assessed in 2023, based on our risk matrix, which is not limited to "significant risk."
+GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Forced or Compuls ory Labor 3-1 Process to determine material topics Materiality Assessment 3-2 List of material topics Materiality Assessment Supplier Diversity & Engagement GRI 3: Material 3-3 Management of material topics We assigned a Senior Director in our Supply Chain team to govern our responsible sourcing policies and make changes to our Supplier Code, Supplier Audit Program, and Supplier Assessment as needed.
+Topics 2021 Through these programs, we identify opportunities for improvement and deploy actions, which include: briefings with C-Suite executives, senior Operations and Procurement leaders e-learning modules to inform employees on updates and changes to these policies and relevant procedures Using information provided via third-party service providers and industry groups, we benchmark against peers to ensure our management approach and programs utilize best practices available.
+These results, which include these standards, our relative performance, and plans for continuous improvement, are reported up to senior leaders within the organization.
+GRI 409: Forced 409-1 Operations and suppliers at significant risk for incidents of forced or compulsory labor We continued our supplier audit cycle in 2024, leveraging the changes implemented during the previous cycles to continue our focus on the environmental, health, and safety aspects as well as fighting the risk of forced labor in our supply base. or Compulsory Labor Over 130 direct material suppliers were assessed in 2024, based on our risk matrix, which is not limited to "significant risk."
 None of these suppliers qualify as "significant risk."
-Responsible sourcing audits were completed with all significant risk suppliers.
-No findings required escalation or further investigation (i.e., suppliers receive at least a 'satisfactory' rating) and areas for improvement were limited to policy/process improvements.
+Responsible sourcing audits were completed as planned with no findings requiring escalation or further investigation (i.e., suppliers receive at least a 'satisfactory' rating) and areas for improvement were limited to policy/process improvements.